r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 install R, build R, install and build probably most R packages.
 It also allows to install the virtual machine on say a remote Linux server where one can only connect via SSH without graphical interface.
-But, the SSH interface does not work for applications need graphical interface nor applications that use the console in some special way.
+But, the SSH interface does not work for applications that need graphical interface nor applications that use the console in some special way.

 For a full graphical interface, one may log in using RDP via